USS Latona: Post-war activity

 Latona departed Kerama Retto 31 May.
 Steaming via Ulithi, she arrived Pearl Harbor 24 June, loaded fleet provisions, then returned to Ulithi 4 to 21 July.
 She proceeded to Okinawa 25 July to 4 August, unloaded her cargo at Buckner Bay, and departed 17 August for New Zealand.
 Sailing via Ulithi and Manus, Admiralties, she arrived Auckland 10 September.
 After loading refrigerated cargo, she steamed to Guam 19 September to 4 October.
 Over the next month she transported provisions to bases in the Marianas and on Iwo Jima before returning to Pearl Harbor 18 November with 64 military passengers embarked.
 After making a supply run to Wake Island and the Marshalls between 1 December and 12 January 1946, she sailed to the U.S. West Coast, where she arrived San Pedro, California, 2 February.

 Loaded with fleet provisions, Latona departed for the Far East 19 February.
 During a period of almost 3 years, she made nine deployments to bases scattered throughout the western and central Pacific, including five supply runs to the Marshalls and Marianas, and four to the Far East.
 While serving in the Far East, she transported dry and refrigerated cargo from Subic Bay, Manila Bay, and Leyte Gulf In the Philippines to Japan and China.
-Between 16 August 1946 and 21 November 1948 she steamed on four occasions to Tsingtao, Shanghai, and Chinwangtao, China, to provision ships supporting Nationalist Chinese operations on the Chinese mainland.
+Between 16 August 1946 and 21 November 1948 she steamed on four occasions to Qingdao, Shanghai, and Chinwangtao, China, to provision ships supporting Nationalist Chinese operations on the Chinese mainland.

 Decommissioning and fate

-Latona departed Tsingtao 21 November and arrived Oakland, California, 12 December.
+Latona departed Qingdao 21 November and arrived Oakland, California, 12 December.
 She entered Mare Island Navy Yard 22 December and decommissioned there 15 April 1949.
 She was returned to the War Shipping Administration and entered the National Defense Reserve Fleet.
 She was placed in reserve at Suisun Bay, California and struck from the Naval Vessel Register (date unknown).
 Final Disposition: scrapped in 1973.